nsidc/puppet-drupal/README.md

 ```

 ## Usage

-To use this puppet module, add something like the below to your hiera config.
+To use this puppet module, add something like the below to your hiera config:
-Currently only one drupal site can enabled at a time.
+(only one site should be enabled at a time)

 ```shell